 A DAS solution allows you to prevent costly downtime with the ability to prevent or quickly repair damage to your cables.

-In a 2014, Spread Networks spent $300 million drilling new tunnels to make a more direct route for fibre optic cable from Chicago to New York City, saving 3 milliseconds on the communication speed between the two cities.
-At $100 million per millisecond, it sounds expensive, but is worth millions of dollars to high frequency traders who will have an advantage over competitors with slower communications.
+In a 2014, Spread Networks spent $300 million drilling new tunnels to provide more direct route for fibre optic cable from Chicago to New York City, saving 3 milliseconds on communication speed between the two cities.
+At $100 million per millisecond this represented a major infrastructure investment.
+But the result is worth millions of dollars to high frequency traders who will have an advantage over competitors with slower communications.

-Being so valuable to its thousands of clients, the network must be monitored continuously, and all parts of the network are driven daily to guarantee reliability and proactively fix issues.
+For such a high value cabling asset, it is vital that the network is monitored continuously, and any threats to reliability are swiftly identified and pro-actively addressed.
 A DAS solution on such a route would guarantee reliability by identifying potential risks to the cable and facilitating the coordination of security teams.